Celebrity restaurants that failed

 Carmen Mandato/Getty Images

-Canadian rapper and sometimes actor Drake (real name Aubrey Drake Graham) has had a few forays into food and drink.
+Canadian rapper and sometimes actor Drake (real name Aubrey Drake Graham) has had a few forays into the food and drink business.
 These include the creation of a whiskey, collaborating on a range of Champagne and purchasing a stake in the fast food chain Dave’s Hot Chicken.
-He also endorsed a Toronto restaurant called Fring’s, which he apparently named, and opened his own restaurant, Pick 6ix Sports, with his head of security Nessel Beezer, the Sabah Nissan Group and Montreal chef Antonio Park.
+He also endorsed a Toronto restaurant called Fring’s, which he apparently named, and opened his own restaurant, Pick 6ix Sports, with Nessel Beezer (his head of security), the Sabah Nissan Group, and Montreal chef Antonio Park.

 The restaurant received mixed reviews and then experienced bad press after a major crime occurred on its doorstep.
-The restaurant closed due to a flood in August 2018, reopening as a sports bar.
-It then closed again in late 2019, officially due to flooding again but, according to other sources, actually because of unpaid rent – although this was denied by the venue’s operations manager.
-It was set to reopen in March 2020, but it never did.
+Pick 6ix Sports closed due to a flood in August 2018, reopening as a sports bar.
+It then closed again in late 2019, officially due to more flooding, but according to other sources, it was actually because of unpaid rent – although this was denied by the venue’s operations manager.
+The spot was set to reopen in March 2020, but never did.

 Kevin Winter/Getty Images

 Pop singer Britney Spears has had plenty of hits over the years, but sadly her New York City restaurant wasn't one of them.
 Nyla, a swanky venue housed in Manhattan's posh Dylan Hotel, opened in summer 2002.
-There was plenty of hype surrounding the restaurant, which served Cajun food in its first few months of opening.
+In its first few months there was plenty of hype surrounding the restaurant, which served Cajun food.

 Lawrence Lucier/Stringer/Getty Images